mathspp/tools/markdown-issue.docs.md

-Create Markdown issues with a live preview, copyable permalinks, and quick markdown export.
+Create Markdown issues with a live preview, auto-saved drafts in local storage, copyable permalinks, and quick markdown export.